Why your dog needs a daily dose of MultiVits

 Why do cats need their claws trimmed?

 A cat’s claws are so important for cat welfare that de-clawing is illegal in the UK.
-That’s why we recommend that you never trim your cat’s nails unless absolutely necessary.
-And always discuss it with your vet first.
+That’s why we recommend that you don’t trim your cat’s nails unless absolutely necessary.
+And you should always discuss it with your vet first.

 How to help your cat keep their claws trim

-In most cases, clipping your cat’s claws is unnecessary as they’ll naturally file down their own nails.
+In most cases, clipping your cat’s claws is unnecessary as they’ll naturally file them down themselves.
 Active, outdoor cats shouldn’t need their claws trimmed.
 But indoor or older cats are more likely to have longer claws and may need a helping hand.
-Here’s a few tricks to encourage natural nail filing:
+Here are a few tricks to encourage natural nail filing:

-• Make them move around: playing, ‘hunting’ and climbing helps to naturally wear down the tips of their claws
+- Make them move around: playing, ‘hunting’ and climbing help to naturally wear down the tips of their claws

-• Keep them in shape: a chunky cat may be cute – but they’re more reluctant to stay active, which means their nails will be longer
+- Keep them in shape: a chunky cat may be more reluctant to stay active, which means their nails may get longer

 How do you know when your cat’s claws are too long?

 It’s relatively easy to figure out if your cat’s claws are too long.
-Cat’s nails naturally retract.
-If you can see them when your kitty is relaxing – like sleeping or just walking around – then the nails are too long!
+Cats' claws naturally retract.
+If you can see them when your kitty is relaxing – like sleeping or just walking around – then they are probably too long!

-Just so you know, their claws should only be trimmed if they’re too long, not because they’re sharp.
-Cats will sharpen their nails after a trimming session anyway.
+Just as a reminder – your cat's claws should only be trimmed if they’re too long, not because they’re sharp.
+Cats will sharpen their claws after a trimming session anyway.
 They do this by scratching their posts, boards and pads to make them pointy again!

 Our top tips for trimming cat claws